Wh1isper/Wh1isper/README.md

 ---
 ### About me

 Graduated from Harbin Institute of Technology.
-Work on interactive computing tools and big data components.
+Working on interactive computing tools and big data components.

 Contribute to Jupyter Project in free time.